Jump Rings

 • Adam Sutton shows his jump ring cutter on YouTube.
 You can also find his CAD designs on his website: Adamofsutton.comusing a Dremel.

 • Coil Cutting Pliers – these are used to hold the rings and then you saw them, using the slot as a guide.
-My link is to my Amazon Affiliate account.
-Purchasing through this link allows me to continue to provide this free service.
-I thank you!

 • MJSA has an article on Cutting Jump Rings.
 The link is from Ganoksin.